This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, mix together Dijon mustard and mayonnaise.
+• In a small bowl, stir together the Dijon mustard and mayonnaise.
+Slice the dinner rolls in half and spread the mixture on the top halves.
+Set aside.

-• Place the bottom halves of the dinner rolls in the prepared baking dish, ensuring they fit snugly.
+• Place the bottom halves of the rolls in the baking dish so they fit snugly.
+Layer the stuffing over the rolls, followed by the turkey and then the cranberry sauce.

-• Brush the tops of the dinner rolls with melted butter, then sprinkle them evenly with poppy seeds.
+• Brush the tops of the rolls with melted butter and sprinkle with poppy seeds.

-• Transfer the baking dish into the preheated oven.
-Bake for approximately 10-12 minutes, or until the sliders turn golden brown and the cheese is nicely melted.
+• Bake for 10–12 minutes, or until the tops are golden brown and the cheese has melted.
+If the rolls brown too quickly, cover loosely with foil.

 Notes

-• Even Spread of Ingredients: Ensure that each layer – stuffing, turkey, cranberry sauce, and cheese – is spread evenly across the rolls.
-This guarantees that every slider has a balanced taste of all the Thanksgiving flavors.
+• Layer Evenly: Spread each ingredient – stuffing, turkey, cranberry sauce, and cheese so every bite has a balanced mix of flavors.

 Nutrition